Real Estate Property Website Strategy: Converting Buyers to Leads

 Week 2: Create one buyer guide page.
 Example: "New Buyers: Step-by-Step Home Buying Guide."
 Comprehensive, helpful, builds trust.

-Week 3: Optimize 5 of your best listings.
+Request Free Audit →Week 3: Optimise 5 of your best listings.
 Add 20+ photos, professional description, neighborhood context, video tour.
 Copy winning style to remaining listings.

 Week 4: Create lead magnet (free guide or calculator).
 Add to website prominently.
 Ensure captures basic buyer information.